omerKkemal/oh-tool-v2/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GUN License.
 For more information, please refer to the [LICENSE](LICENSE) file.